 In my plant-based, whole foods kitchen I do a lot of cooking.
-Having plenty of spices on-hand is important in helping create master pieces!
+Having plenty of spices on hand is important in helping to create masterpieces!
 At this moment, there are no less than 50+ different spices adorning my spice clips and shelves.
-Some, I use only occasionally; others, I use constantly.
+Some, I use only occasionally and others, I use constantly.
+Take a look at my Top 15 List of Spices!

-I want to share the top 15 spices and flavorings I use on a regular basis to create amazingly flavorful and healthy dishes.
+I want to share the top 15 spices and flavorings I use regularly to create amazingly flavorful and healthy dishes.
 They are listed in no particular order.
 Here we go!

 1. Italian Seasoning is a mixture of oregano, basil, rosemary, thyme, and garlic.
 I buy it already blended, and it can be purchased at most local grocery stores.
 It’s used in pasta dishes, lasagna, tomato sauce, spaghetti, and many other dishes.